WW550/incident-time-calculation-within-business-hours/README.md

-# Incident time filter calculation
+# Incident / event time filter calculation
 <i>(removes time outside business hours)</i>

 This is a python script desined to output an xlsx (Excel) file with total incident duration that excludes time outside set business hours.